 How the case proceeded

-After initially representing himself at court (a move that almost resulted in a wrongful criminal conviction, disqualification and a fine), the driver sought expert legal advice from a traffic law expert and criminal defence lawyer from Nyman Gibson Miralis.
+After initially representing himself at court (a move that almost resulted in a wrongful criminal conviction, disqualification and a fine), the driver sought expert legal advice from Nyman Gibson Miralis.

-We advised him of a number of potential defences that were available, including the illegality of the arrest, the fact that the officer was not acting lawfully in the execution of his duties, and the fact that the reading at the time he was driving was below 0.05.
+We advised him of potential defences available, including the illegality of the arrest, the fact that the officer was not acting lawfully in the execution of his duties, and that the reading at the time he was driving was below 0.05.